-USFS Guidance to Indicator 7.2.a It is not expected that a full revision of the management plan occurs every 10 years.
+USFS Guidance for Indicator 7.2.a: It is not expected that a full revision of the management plan occurs every 10 years.
 Rather, review of the management plan is required and pertinent components are revised as necessary to be kept up-to-date.

-USFS Guidance to Indicator 7.3.a Given the substantial reliance on forest contractors and subcontractors to implement management activities on National Forests, it is important that adequate oversight is provided, and that the National Forest's procedures for evaluating and monitoring forest worker training/supervision is verified during the certification process.
+USFS Guidance for Indicator 7.3.a: Given the substantial reliance on forest contractors and subcontractors to implement management activities on National Forests, it is important that Forest Service personnel actively assess the competency and effectiveness of forest workers in carrying out their responsibilities, as the contractually appropriate means for ascertaining the quality and effectiveness of training and supervision carried out by the contractor.